 You may have family or friends who are pessimistic and always thinking and talking about negative things.
 They criticize, complain, make excuses, and become depressed.
 In the past, you may have joined right in with them.
 But you’ve grown and today you are no longer a pessimist but rather an eternal optimist.
 What do you do with these people?

 If you’ve grown beyond a person or several people in your life, here are some suggestions for dealing with it.

 - Do not preach, promote, or sell your new lifestyle to others.
 Just be an example to them.
 Don’t talk about it unless they ask.
 If they do ask, be sure to find out “what” and “how much” they want to know e.g. summary versus details.
 If you don’t ask these questions your enthusiasm may get the best of you and you’ll end up sharing 10 times more than they wanted.

 - Establish new boundaries.
 Let them know who you are now e.g. an optimistic, non-drinking, vegetarian.
 Let them know at the first occurrence what type of conversations and activities you will not participate in e.g. hate talk and drink games.
 In other words, renegotiate your relationship.

 - Limit or end contact with anyone who doesn’t support your growth or ambitions, makes you feel bad about yourself, or brings you down when you communicate with them.
 Sometimes the toxicity of a relationship is so subtle that you don’t see the damaging impact until years later or after you’ve been away from them for a while.
 So be vigilant for this as well.

 Don’t compromise your personal growth or state of mind for anyone including relatives.
 I should say especially relatives since they often feel they have the right to do and say anything they want because you’re “family.”
 Not so.
-The only relationship that is unbreakable and sacred is the one you have with yourself.
+The only relationship that is unbreakable and absolutely crucial to your happiness is the one you have with yourself.